 The smoke pattern is somewhat like the silver pattern and is a condition that leaves a part of the hair uncolored.
 In this case, the pattern affects solid-colored cats and leaves the bottom 8th of the strands a white or cream color.

-Tortoiseshell is a tricolor pattern that features mottled or swirled mixture of red and black, or any of the diluted colors.
+Tortoiseshell is a tricolor pattern that features a mottled or swirled mixture of red and black or any of the diluted colors.
 There can also be some white in the colors, but the white will be in small amounts without any large areas covered.

-While the tortoiseshell is not that rare among female cats, a male cate will require an extra X chromosome to produce this pattern, which makes finding one extremely rare.
+While the tortoiseshell is not that rare among female cats, a male cat will require an extra X chromosome to produce this pattern, which makes finding one extremely rare.

 The calico features the same colors as a tortoiseshell, but the colors resemble patches instead of a blended or swirled coat.
-Calico cats also have a large amount of white fur, especially on their underside that the tortoiseshell does not have.
+Calico cats also have a large amount of white fur, especially on their underside, which the tortoiseshell does not have.

 Like tortoiseshell, only females can create this pattern normally.
-In rare cases, a male cat born with an extra X chromosome may also produce this pattern.
+A male cat born with an extra X chromosome may also produce this pattern in rare cases.

 Tuxedo is a bi-color pattern that features an all-black cat with a bit of white on its chest.
 This pattern can have white paws as well.
 The overall look resembles a man’s tuxedo.
 It’s rare to get enough coverage of color with the correct pattern to get the name tuxedo, and most are Vans.